History of the San Francisco Giants: 2017–2024: Zaidi takes over

-Shortly before the 2018 season came to a close, the Giants elected to part ways with general manager Bobby Evans, ending his three-year stint as GM and 24-year career in the Giants organization.
+Shortly before the 2018 season came to a close, the Giants elected to part ways with general manager Bobby Evans, ending his three-year stint as general manager and 24-year career in the Giants organization.
 Longtime Giants executive Brian Sabean also stepped down as President of Baseball Operations, with the ownership group hiring Farhan Zaidi as his replacement.
-Zaidi would go on to his first season without a GM, making a series of efficiency moves to build depth with little payroll available due to extant contracts owed to declining veteran players.
+Zaidi would go on to his first season without a general manager, making a series of efficiency moves to build depth with little payroll available due to extant contracts owed to declining veteran players.
 Zaidi, known for finding talent in unexpected ways, initiated his 2019 season by trading for Kevin Pillar, the longtime centerfielder from the Toronto Blue Jays.
 Shortly thereafter, he struck a deal with the Baltimore Orioles for their 28-year-old outfield prospect Mike Yastrzemski, grandson of Boston Red Sox Hall of Famer Carl Yastrzemski.
 In conjunction with a later trade for Alex Dickerson, Zaidi effectively rebuilt the Giants struggling outfield.
 Despite the moves, and a compelling July winning streak in which the team went 19–6, the Giants finished 77–85 in manager Bruce Bochy's final season.
 Following Bochy's departure, Zaidi proceeded to complete the front office hiring that had been on pause since winter 2018 by hiring Scott Harris from the Chicago Cubs organization as the new general manager.
 The duo then went on the hunt for a new manager and completed the search when they hired new skipper Gabe Kapler, formerly with the Philadelphia Phillies.
 From there, they proceeded to replace nearly the entire coaching staff with the exceptions of Ron Wotus, José Alguacil, and Shawon Dunston.
 The front office hired Donnie Ecker, Justin Viele, and Dustin Lind as the new hitting coaches, as well as Andrew Bailey and Brian Bannister as the new pitching staff in addition to others.
 With the coaching staff in place, the front office made a series of moves during the 2019 Winter Meetings.
 They then acquired two compensatory draft picks after the departures of closer Will Smith and longtime franchise cornerstone, and World Series hero Madison Bumgarner, both players signing with other teams in free agency: the former with the Atlanta Braves and the latter with the Arizona Diamondbacks.
 Bumgarner's departure making catcher Buster Posey the only remaining member of the 2010, 2012, and 2014 World Series teams on the active roster.